ganong/manager-readme/README.md

 I'm a firm believer that work is a function of people and environment.
 Therefore, my main job is to make sure the team has the "right" people and an environment that supports them to do great work.

 Who's the "right" person for a team?
-In short, an [ideal team player](https://www.tablegroup.com/books/ideal-team-player) is what I mean by "right" - that's someone that's humble, hungry, and smart (EQ).
+In short, an [ideal team player](https://www.tablegroup.com/books/ideal-team-player) is what I mean by "right" - that's someone who's humble, hungry, and smart (EQ).
 I'll take an ideal team player without relevant experience over a non-ideal team player with relevant experience any day of the week.
-The hunger alone, will help that ideal team player bridge the gap in short order, elevating the team.
-Whereas the non-ideal team player may be able to hit the ground running but will bring down the rest of the team over time.
-Another way to put this - no brilliant jerks please!
+The hunger alone will help that ideal team player bridge the gap in short order, elevating the team, whereas the non-ideal team player may be able to hit the ground running but will bring down the rest of the team over time.
+Another way to put this - no brilliant jerks!

 The work environment is primarily made up of a set of behaviors, and culture is the byproduct of the behaviors you tolerate.
 Therefore, I work to discourage negative behaviors such as gossip and to encourage positive behaviors such as public praise.

-A quick note on gossip: you should pass negatives up (to your manager(s) privately) and positives all around (share with everyone publicly).
+A quick note on gossip: You should pass negatives up (to your manager(s) privately) and positives all around (share with everyone publicly).
 Sharing positive comments with coworkers helps foster more positivity.
 Sharing negative comments with coworkers will help foster more negativity, and, furthermore, generally your coworkers can't help resolve the conflicts.
-For instance, if you have a problem with your computer, chances are your coworker you're complaining to won't be able to help, but if you let your manager know about your issue, he/she can (and is motivated to) work to resolve the issue.
+For instance, if you have a problem with your computer, chances are the coworker you're complaining to won't be able to help, but if you let your manager know about your issue, he/she can (and is motivated to) work to resolve the issue.
 This is more about comments or gossip than feedback.
 There's a whole [section on feedback](#feedback---opentransparent) below.

 ### Have Deep Domain/Technical Knowledge